Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 ### Description:
 It can handle the `IRenderer` and the `RenderData` objects.
 The `ComponentManager` has 2 from it.
-One for `RendererComponentHandler` and one for `LateRendererComponentHandler`.
+One for those RenderComponents, which has RenderMode::RENDER and one for those ones, which has RenderMode::LATERENDER.

 ### Header:
 ```cpp